bytedance/coconut_cvpr2024/README.md

 relabeled-COCO-val | 5K | 67K | [download](http://images.cocodataset.org/zips/val2017.zip) | [huggingface]()
 COCONut-val | 25K     | 4375M  | [coming]() | [coming]()

-and so on for COCONut-L, relabeled COCO-val, and COCONut-val You can leave the links for COCONut-L and COCONut-val empty (or "coming soon") so that users know that they will be updated soon.

 ## Dataset usage